Radical of an ideal

 In ring theory, a branch of mathematics, the radical of an ideal $I$ of a commutative ring is another ideal defined by the property that an element $x$ is in the radical if and only if some power of $x$ is in $I$.
 Taking the radical of an ideal is called radicalization.
-A radical ideal (or semiprime ideal) is an ideal that is equal to its radical.
+A radical ideal (or semiprime ideal or reduced ideal) is an ideal that is equal to its radical.
 The radical of a primary ideal is a prime ideal.

 This concept is generalized to non-commutative rings in the semiprime ring article.